Reliable DUI Bail

 The typical sentence for a first-time offender is up to one year in jail, license suspension, a fine of up to $1,000, 40 hours of community service, a DUI education course, and probation.
 If this is a second offense the typical penalty can include up to one year in jail, license suspension for three years, a fine of up to $1,000, a DUI education course or substance abuse treatment, 40 hours of community service, probation, and possibly an IID (Ignition Interlock Device).
 A third offense can mean one year of incarceration, up to five years of license suspension, a fine of no less than $1,000 and no more than $5,000, a DUI course or substance abuse treatment, 40 hours of community service, probation, and a high possibility of a mandated IID.
 For a fourth offense, the crime is elevated to a felony.
 This means a fine of $5,000 and one to five years in prison.

 An IID (Ignition Interlock Device) is a device that is implanted inside your car, wired into the dash or another interior location, of which will act as a breathalyzer.
 The ignition will not start unless you blow into it to prove your BAC level is safe and legal.

 What Can I Do Now?

 Call us!
 Call us right now and we will help post bail fast.
-We provide DUI bail for Athens and many surrounding counties.
+We provide DUI bail for Jefferson, GA and many surrounding counties.
 All you have to do is call us, fill out a simple form, and pay a portion of the set bail so that we can cover the rest.
 We will work with you in financing to make sure getting your loved one home doesn’t financially cripple you, and we can provide the legal counsel you’ll need in your corner to get through the following court proceedings.
-Let’s put this experience in your rear view mirror.
-Call us today!
+Let’s put this experience in your rearview mirror.
+Call us today at 706-353-6467.
 We’re open, 24/7, and can be accessed for drug charge bail and domestic violence bail.